azuradara/neo-act-plugin/README.md

 - Find more limitations
 - Repeat

+## Alternatives

+If you don't want to use ACT, or prefer to go with something easier to set up, you can join <a href="https://discord.gg/gMsCaHhtzv" target="_blank">Caera's Discord</a> for a non-free but standalone alternative.

 ## Contributing

 I'm too lazy to write a contribution guidelines doc, feel free to submit PRs or issues if you'd like.
 This project will always be free.